 Halloween Parties in Astoria, LIC, Sunnyside, Woodside, Jackson Heights & Flushing

-Here's a listing of some of the Fun Parties Open To Public In Queens.
+Here's a listing of some of the fun Halloween Parties open to the public in Queens.

-There are a lot of parties planned for the Halloween Weekend of 2017.
+There are a lot of parties planned for Halloween Weekend and Halloween Day this year.
 There are costume parties and live music for adults, and parades and parties for the kids.
-This report will provide you with a sampling of party opportunities around the borough of Queens for adults on Halloween Weekend 2017, which is almost here, and includes links to the kids Halloween parties in Queens, as well as Halloween parties in other boroughs.
+This report will provide you with a sampling of party opportunities for adults in the borough of Queens surrounding the Halloween holiday.
+And this page also includes links to the kids Halloween parties in Queens, as well as Halloween parties in other boroughs.

 Click here to read about Halloween Parties In Queens this year.

 Halloween Parties For Kids In Queens 2019